anupamkumar/subtitler/README.md

 It adhere's to the external-file-style guide prescribed by [jellyfin](https://jellyfin.org/docs/general/server/media/external-files/).

 The orignally transcribed subtitle file will be saved as `<media-file-name>.default.<media-file's-ISO-693-language-code>.srt`

 All subsequent translated subtitle files will be saved as `<media-file-name>.<media-file's-ISO-693-language-code>.srt`

 > [!NOTE]
-> The `.default` sub-extention is applied to the transcribed file. `.default` will be absent from all translated subtitle files.
+> The `.default` sub-extention is applied to the transcribed file indicating that the original media's default audio option. `.default` will be absent from all translated subtitle files.

 #### Your examples all have warnings ... what's up with that ?

 I am making this documentation on Apple M1 silicon.
 It does not have GPU acceleration and whisper's transcription is happening on the M1 chip.
 That's why you see the warning.

 The utility is smart enough to first try to perform the ML-computation on GPU-device.
 If no GPU is found, it falls back to CPU, which is pretty slow TBH... :|

 #### Will it run on my OS ?

 Both the GUI and CLI should be able to run on any mainstream OS (Windows/Mac/GNU-Linux) without any problems.

+## Standing on the shoulder of Giants : Credit where credit is due

+Writing this tiny... tiny... tiny utility would not be possible if not for these projects. <3

+* [openai-whisper](https://github.com/openai/whisper) - The 'heart' the utility.
+Does the AI powered transcription.
+Where would this project be without it 😍
+* [deep-translator](https://github.com/nidhaloff/deep-translator) - The library I use to do translations for transcribed subtitles.
+Super nice library.
+Provides a very nice, standardized interface for all translators services. 😄
+* [Gooey](https://github.com/chriskiehl/Gooey) - For the GUI piece.
+My mind was blown when I first came across this! 🤯
+* [ffmpeg-python](https://github.com/kkroening/ffmpeg-python) - For pulling media extraction and probing etc. Another amazingly well-made library for all your complex ffmpeg needs 🤩